 High discharges, if estimated from rating curve extrapolation, included more uncertainty than lower discharges, and that error can be propagated through to sediment load estimates during the highest flows.
 Therefore, differences in high flow estimates due to rating curve creation could have large impacts on sediment yields, even in situations where small or no changes in actual sediment concentrations occurred.
-For flows that fall within the well constrained rating curves, the uncertainty in estimated discharge values is likely below ±5% (Whiting, 2016).
+For flows that fall within the well constrained rating curves, the uncertainty in estimated discharge values is likely below $\pm 5\%$ (Whiting, 2016).
 For flows above the highest measured discharge, uncertainty may be greater.
 95% confidence intervals (CI) are reported for peak flows but are based on the measured points used to construct the high end of the rating curve.
 Therefore, the actual 95% CI for peak flows may be greater.

-3.0 Hydrology Year 2021 Data Summary
+3.0 Hydrology Year 2023 Data Summary

 Suspended sediment yields and peak flows are summarized by site in Table 6.
-Data analysis conducted for HY 2021 shows relatively low sediment yields and instantaneous peak flows at each station when compared to previous HYs which is consistent with the drier than normal precipitation conditions received throughout the region during the monitoring period.
-HY 2021 data processing notes highlight minimal challenges due to data logger malfunctions for several short periods during the monitoring season.
+Data analysis conducted for HY 2023 shows relatively normal sediment yields and instantaneous peak flows at each station when compared to previous HYs with similar precipitation conditions Figure 5.
+HY 2023 activity logs highlight minimal challenges due to data logger malfunctions for several short periods during the monitoring season.
 Relationships were created between appropriate stations to estimate turbidity and depth during these malfunction periods.
-Estimated data are stored within each of the aforementioned station's HY 2021 data folder.
+Estimated data are stored within each of the aforementioned station's HY 2023 data folder.
 Additional data for each monitoring station have been stored on CD's that accompany this report.
 Please reference these data files for a complete summary of each monitoring station.
 Supporting data are filed by watershed and sites (Appendix A).